stangri/docs.openwrt.melmac.net/pbr/README.md

 opkg update; opkg install ipset resolveip ip-full kmod-ipt-ipset iptables
 ```

-#### Requirements (pbr-nftables)
+#### Requirements (pbr)

-Default builds of OpenWrt 22.03.0 and later are fully compatible with `pbr-nftables` and require no additional packages.
+Default builds of OpenWrt 22.03.0 and later are fully compatible with `pbr` and require no additional packages.
 If you're using a non-standard build, you may have to install the following packages to be installed on your router: `resolveip`, `ip-full` (or a `busybox` built with `ip` support).

 To satisfy the requirements, connect to your router via ssh and run the following commands: